Ramya Behara

 Ramya Behara is an Indian playback singer who works predominantly in Telugu films.
-She has sung over 180 songs in Telugu, Kannada, Tamil and Hindi films.
-"Dhivara" song from the Telugu film Baahubali: The Beginning (2015) was her breakthrough.
+She has sung over 180 songs in Telugu, Kannada, Tamil, Malayalam and Hindi films.
+"Dhivara" from the Telugu film Baahubali: The Beginning (2015) was her breakthrough.

 Early life and career

 Behara was born in Narasaraopet, Guntur district, Andhra Pradesh, India and was raised in Hyderabad.
 She stated that her passion for singing began when she was in seventh grade.
 She went to Little Music Academy and was trained under Ramachary.
+She was introduced to films by M. M. Keeravani.
 Behara's first song was recorded for a Telugu film Vengamamba.
-She was introduced to films by M. M. Keeravani.